 The relationship between personal residential structure and contents flood vulnerability functions shall be reasonable.

-Purpose: Personal residential contents flood vulnerability functions are to account for flood, contents, and building characteristics.
+Purpose: Personal residential contents flood vulnerability functions and flood losses are affected by various flood, contents, and building characteristics.
 The development of personal residential contents flood vulnerability functions is to be supported by historical or other relevant data.

 In coastal areas, the effects of damaging wave action must be incorporated into personal residential contents flood vulnerability functions by explicit wave modeling or by wave proxies.